 The hydropower industry must be responsible.
 If a hydropower dam can’t be operated economically while meeting modern, science-based environmental standards, then either its operations should be improved, or the dam should be removed.
 New hydropower added to existing dams must comply with all existing environmental laws and regulations; if it cannot, then it should not be developed.

 How are we working on this issue at Mass Rivers?

-At Mass Rivers, we are leaders in supporting both hydropower reform and investments in the removal of obsolete dams.
-We do this by championing policies that impose strict environmental conditions on hydropower facilities in Massachusetts and supporting funding for the state’s Division of Ecological Restoration, which is responsible for removing obsolete dams in areas that have the greatest potential ecological restoration benefit upon removal.
+At Mass Rivers, we support both hydropower reform and removing obsolete dams.
+We champion policies that impose strict environmental conditions on hydropower facilities in Massachusetts and support funding for the state’s Division of Ecological Restoration, which removes old dams to restore natural ecosystems.